 Clause 9 of ISO 14001 is about checking whether the Environmental Management System is working.
-In plain English, this means the organisation must monitor, measure, analyse, evaluate, audit and review the EMS so it can understand performance, compliance and improvement needs.
+In plain English, this means the organisation must monitor, measure, analyse, evaluate, audit and review the EMS so it can understand environmental performance, compliance status, audit results, management decisions and improvement needs.

 Clause 9 asks a simple but vital question: how does the organisation know the EMS is working?